NBISweden/development-guidelines/README.md

 for organising work tasks ("projects" in GitHub speak).

-On GitHub, we have an Educational Account called "NBISweden" (NBIS was taken) which acts like an umbrella for all our various repositories.
+On GitHub, we have an Educational Account called "NBISweden" ("NBIS" was taken) which acts like an umbrella for all our various repositories.
 Code repositories are public (available to the world), but we have the ability to create private repositories that are only available to members of NBISweden, *but only if there are very special